baaron4/GW2-Elite-Insights-Parser/README.md

 [![](https://discordapp.com/api/guilds/456611641526845473/widget.png?style=banner2)](https://discord.gg/T4kSbKJ5Sf)

+The key for verifying the release's signature can be found on [openpgp](https://keys.openpgp.org/search?q=CC2A0529D3469F39A6155C73FA6E8DECE596BCE9).

 ## Logging

 We suggest following [this guide](https://snowcrows.com/guides/getting-started/arc-dps) written by Snow Crows on how to setup your ArcDPS installation and generate encounter logs.